 The feeling of importance and trust leads to better and more productive work.
 However, sometimes it is difficult to know exactly how to ensure your employees feel this way.
 As a leader, it's your job to inspire your employees to take more responsibility and create a more positive work environment for everyone involved.

-1. Demonstrate your trust
+1. Demonstrate your trust.

 The best way to gain employee loyalty is by showing your staff that they have your trust.
 Clarify the ends instead of the means, and let your staff go about projects in their own way.
 They might not accomplish everything exactly as you would have, but they will get the job done with their own flair.